The Wells Gray Caribou Connection

 This burst of logging activity within the Clearwater Valley will likely be disastrous for the park’s caribou herds.
 Briefly, snow in this portion of the valley is light by local standards, so Wells Gray’s deer and moose congregate here in winter – as do its wolves and cougar.
 Logging this area would create even better winter habitat for these animals, in time bringing even more predation to bear on the park’s caribou.
 A perfect predator storm.

 What is particularly disturbing about this recent logging is that the forests being cut occur within an area federally designated in 2014 as Critical Habitat for Caribou – a legal designation under Canada’s Species at Risk Act (SARA).
 For this reason alone, these cutblocks should never have been approved.
 Yet the government officials who approved them were fully aware of their probable cumulative impacts on Wells Gray’s Mountain Caribou herds.

 Early in the 20th century, wildfire burned off about 90,000 ha of low- and mid-elevation forests here.
 Nearly a century later, those burned areas support mature forests soon destined to transition to oldgrowth.
 As this process gets underway, the Clearwater Valley – most of it protected in Wells Gray – will become progressively less productive for moose and hence also for the wolves that predate upon them.
 With less predation and increased access to oldgrowth at valley-elevations, the park’s caribou herds are expected to rebuild.
 Indeed, nowhere else within the range of the southern Mountain Caribou does the future look so bright.
 Or so it would if logging near the park hadn’t triggered the loss of half the herd in the past decade alone.

 The writing is on the wall.
 Deep-Snow Mountain Caribou need oldgrowth forests.
 The vast protected area encompassed by Wells Gray Park northward to Bowron Lakes are destined to become one of two or possibly three final sanctuaries for Canada’s knobbly-kneed “Grey Ghost.”

-The hour is late for the Mountain Caribou, but perhaps not yet too late.
+The hour is late for the Deep-Snow Mountain Caribou, but perhaps not yet too late.
 Caribou Hope.